iterative/dvc.org/public/static/docs/command-reference/diff.md

 # diff

-Show differences between two commits in the <abbr>DVC repository</abbr>.
-It can be narrowed down to specific target files and directories under DVC control.
+Show changes between commits in the <abbr>DVC repository</abbr>, or between a commit and the <abbr>workspace</abbr>.
+The comparison can be narrowed down to specific target files/directories tracked by DVC.

 ## Synopsis